-12 Unlike most other chemicals which are most frequently shipped by road and pipelines, the primary hazard chlorine is shipped almost exclusively (85%) by rail, usually in standard 90 ton (18,000 gallon) tanks ([Branscomb] pp 11-12) which are of comparable size to the largest storage tanks (60,000 - 120,000 gallon) used in fixed facilities often cited in catastrophic-release scenarios (as in [FEMA-2006]).
-Eleven ruptures of chlorine railcars resulting in the loss of most or all contents have occurred in the 42 year period 1965-2007 which included 2.2 million rail shipments of chlorine (for comparison, the 2007 annual rate was 30,000 shipments).
-[ACC] 7% of the nation's rail network mileage lies within the highest population density counties, 3000 people per square mile or more ([Vanderbilt] pp 3-5]); 8% of severe rail accidents occur in these counties (the 23 most densely populated) (all derailments, fires, and explosions, 2006-2010, [FRA] database sorted by county, correlated with Census county population data).
-Half of these (4% of the total) occur in Cook County, IL alone.
+However, these consequence models do not attempt to estimate the likelihood of such an event to occur, which was a particular requirement of the SNRA project.
+Compared to other types of events (for instance, nuclear plant accidents), few studies linking frequency to consequence estimates have been done for catastrophic chemical accidents.
+Although the overall national risk to human health and life from catastrophic accidents has been quantitatively modeled in a number of studies of the transportation portion of the chemical sector as a whole, these results could not be used for the SNRA because comparable national-scale estimates could not be found for fixed facilities.
+Unlike the transportation sector, it does not appear that a national risk assessment attempting to answer these questions for the fixed-facility sector has been attempted since 1974.16 annual rate was 30,000 shipments).
+[ACC] 7% of the nation's rail network mileage lies within the highest population density counties, 3000 people per square mile or more ([Vanderbilt] pp 3-5]); 8% of severe rail accidents occur in these coun-ties (the 23 most densely populated) (all derailments, fires, and explosions, 2006-2010, [FRA] database sorted by county, correlated with Census county population data).
+Half of these (4% of the total) occur in Cook County, Lalone.
 The population density of Cook County is 5800 people per square mile; the population of Aiken County, South Carolina where the 2005 Graniteville crash resulted in 9 fatalities and 631 injuries was 144 per square mile ([DoT-PHMSA] pp 33, 104).
 Other references calculating similar proportions include ([DoT-1992] pp 5-15-19, [DoE] pp 68-72).
 DoT's most recent review noted

 DOT is aware that there are [toxic inhalation hazard] rail movements along corridors with population densities several times higher than these [four of the major hazmat rail releases of the past decade].
 This coupled with the relatively favorable circumstances surrounding the four incidents leads DOT to believe that the mean of the casualties resulting from the releases analyzed is likely not the true mean of the distribution of the population of preventable releases, but rather lies in the lower end of the distribution.
-DOT believes that absent issuance of the proposed standards a future incident could potentially result in a larger number of casualties than experienced in recent years. ([DoT-PHMSA] p 33)

-14 [RMS] pp 54-59.
+DOT believes that absent issuance of the proposed standards a future incident could potentially result in a lastent suarce of the population of the standards a future incident could potentially result in a larger number of casualties than experienced in recent years. [[DoT-PHMSA] p 33] [RMS] pp 54-59.
 This estimate of 10,200 dead (and additionally 32,400 injured) models a 90-ton chlorine railcar breach in a switchyard in Chicago, where the areas of greatest rail line and node density are surrounded by densely populated neighborhoods.
 Although hundreds of thousands of people may be within the zone of a modeled chlorine cloud (see also [FEMA-2006]), most scenarios (including both of these) realistically assume that nearly everyone is indoors at home or at work, or is able to go indoors before they are overcome: such shelter-in-place measures are known from experience to reduce the number of human casualties by ten times or more.
 Under circumstances where large numbers of people may be gathered for an outdoor event the fatality rate may be much higher: a similarly modeled scen of a chlorine railcar breach within Washington DC, but set at a time when thousands of people are thronged on the National Mall for a festival or other event, estimated 100,000 fatalities.
-[Branscomb] p 5 to figure to the training to the treat.
-It is factioned to the treat of the treat and worst-case scenarios reported by fixed facilities in the United States from 1995-2005 have been most extensively analyzed by [Belke], [Wharton], [Kleindorfer], and other reports from its authors available at this reference's parent site link [http://opim.wharton.upenn.edu/risk/papers.php].
-They do not attempt to quantitatively estimate the likelihood of the type of low-frequency
+[Branscomb] p 5